 - Balaclava/ warm beanie + Neck Warmer Recommended Brand/ Product: Quechua

-- Woolen Socks (Avoid wearing them during the trail, use only at the campsite.
+- Woolen Socks (Avoid wearing them during the trail, use them only at the campsite.
 Use cotton Socks for walking. )

 - Fleece Gloves